 An Example of How MasterWriter Works

-To give you a better idea of how you can use MasterWriter to quickly suggest words and phrases, let’s try an example.
+To give you a better idea of how you can use MasterWriter to suggest words and phrases quickly, let’s try an example.
 I’ll choose the word “smart” as a starting point.
 First, it gives me several options for usage, including “intelligent,” “well-dressed,” and “pain” (an older meaning of “smart” means hurts).
 I decide to go with “Intelligent.”
 I can then choose between “Primary” and “Extended.”
 I can also specify parts of speech (noun, adjective, etc.) Primary adjectives that come up include “clever,” “brainy,” and “quick-witted,” along with many others.
 Then I switch to “Extended.”
 These aren’t exact synonyms but related words.
 Here I get another long list, included “enlightened,” “all-knowing,” “far-sighted,” and “masterful.”
-A few rhymes include “flowchart”, “rampart”, “jumpstart” and “apart.”
+A few rhymes include “flowchart”, “rampart”, “jumpstart”, and “apart.”
 Phrases include “smart money” and “you’re too smart for your own good.”

 The above is only a brief example and only includes a handful of possibilities for one word out of the hundreds that came up for only one part of speech (adjective).
-From this, you can hopefully get an idea how you can get lots of creative suggestions for any word you start with.
+From this, you can hopefully get an idea of how you can get lots of creative suggestions for any word you start with.

 MasterWriter has a very useful heading called “World” that gives you quick access to lots of helpful information you can use in your writing.
 You may need to reference specific people, events, places, or objects.
 For example, if you’re writing fiction, you need a setting.
-You may want to reference certain brand names, celebrities, historic events, or facts to make your writing more specific.
+You may want to reference certain brand names, celebrities, historical events, or facts to make your writing more specific.
 MasterWriter provides quick references to such information, including cities, brands, cars, foods, Bible phrases, regions, and much more.